ovarro-ts/connect-four-tech-test/README.md

 In the root of your application create a README.md including:

-  1. A covering note explaining the technology choices you have made.
+  1. A cover note explaining the technology choices you have made.
   2. Any instructions required to run your solution and tests in a Linux/Mac environment.

 Email a link to your repo (make sure it's public!), or as an attachment the git bundled repository showing your commit history with all your commits on the master branch: